 Ok that may have not been your response to that timeless question.
 However about ten years into your career this answer will hold more relevance.
 Long nights away from your family, missed baseball games and birthdays.
-We have all sacrificed our time for the greater good with the hope to be able to retire with dignity.
-This was the promise for your dedication to…Continue
+We have all sacrificed our time for the greater good with the hope to be able to retire with…Continue

 We are well aware of the fact that fire behavior is heavily influenced by many factors; ventilation, construction, wind, fuel loading.
 The fact is that there are just as many if not more variables and factors at work on human behavior as there are in fire behavior.
 The ignorance begins when we watch a video and believe that those at work on the screen are in the same frame of mind as we are at our desk.
 Only when we consider these influences, couple them with the presented conditions can we…Continue

 Training is an issue in any department.
 At some levels the firefighters cannot get enough training.
 Whereas some, well, we know how they act.
 We tend to decide if a training was successful or not by getting those “other guys” to step up and train with us.
 Could we be missing something though?
 Are we capable of detecting Warning Flags in training?
 Do we always have control over those warnings?
 Let us look at some self-diagnosis.

 Added by Christopher Huston on January 22, 2012 at 10:34pm — No Comments

 Most Firefighters understand what a mayday is and are familiar with Rapid Intervention Crews.
 What you may not know is that the NFPA has a standard for the qualifications and training "to save our own."
 Over the weekend, I attended a NFPA 1407 implementation course.
 This 8-hour session concentrated on the standard and ways to integrate it into our training so we meet the standard for RIC.
 Rather then get into my own thoughts and knowledge of the subject; I would rather publish a simple list…Continue